Admission to Business Majors on all Campuses

 Applications for all majors in the School of Business are accepted the first two weeks of every Fall and Spring term.
 Decisions are communicated before registration and the campus change deadline.

-- Late February - Decisions communicated via UConn email
+- Early October - Decisions communicated via UConn email

-- Early March - New Admit Advising session, School of Business
+- Prior to registration in October - New Admit Advising session, School of Business

 Admission to the School of Business is competitive and reliant on space available as determined by each campus.

 - Wednesday, August 30, 2017, 12:30-3pm, Room 203, Waterbury Campus

 - Thursday, August 31, 2017, 2-3pm, BUSN 214, Storrs Campus

 - Thursday, August 31, 2017, 2-3pm, Location TBD, Stamford Campus